UvaBharathi20/liferando-ui-tests/README.md

 spctl --add --label 'Approved' chromedriver

+The tests are present in the folder src/test/java/liferando Run from terminal

+To run all test use: mvn clean kotest

+Run from intellij

-The tests are present in the folder src/test/java/liferando Please navigate to tests folder and execute the test cases by doing right click and sleecting run button.
+Please navigate to tests folder and execute the test cases by doing right click and sleecting run button.

 <img width="1440" alt="Screenshot 2023-01-24 at 14 31 27" src="https://user-images.githubusercontent.com/87369149/214307976-93bc6bb6-05a5-448a-9e53-be3b36694bd6.png">